Jfraile05/cloud-api/README.md

-Here is a **version matching the style and energy of your Pokémon project README**, but tailored to your **AWS EC2 REST API project**.
-This style works well on GitHub and for recruiters.

----

 # ☁️ AWS EC2 REST API Service

 A lightweight **Python cloud API deployed on AWS EC2** and managed with Linux service infrastructure.